 Safe crib checklist

-anywhere in or within reach of the crib or a bassinet: pillows, blankets, soft toys, bumper pads, blinds, cords, heaters, teething jewellery or mobiles.
+Do not use anywhere in or within reach of the crib or a bassinet: pillows, blankets, soft toys, bumper pads, blinds, cords, heaters, teething jewelry or mobiles.

 Refer to CDC recommendations for further information about safe-sleep cribs.